ahansen03/tennis_seed_performance/README.md

 | Best of 5  | 1584  | 0.2235 | 0.1736 |

-At a statistically significant level (p ≈ 3.3 × 10<sup>-28</sup>), the average upset frequencies between matches that are a best of 3 vs best of 5 set formats are different.
-In our sample, best of 3 set matches have approximately a 35% upset rate, almost 13 percentage points higher than the best of 5 set matches, which is at approximately 22%.
-To compare how the tours do in best of three set matches, we will look at the difference in upset frequency outside of the Grand Slams, which is where the only best of five set matches are played.
+At a statistically significant level (p ≈ 3.3 × 10<sup>-28</sup>), the average upset frequencies between matches that are a BO3 vs BO5 set formats are different.
+In our sample, BO3 matches have ~35% upset rate, almost 13 percentage points higher than the BO5 matches, which is at ~22%.
+To compare how the tours do in BO3 matches, we will look at the difference in upset frequency outside of the Grand Slams, which is where the only BO5 matches are played.

 ### Tournament Value